ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Developer/gatekeeper-policies/testing/gator-cli/README.md

         ├── project_allowed.yaml
         └── project_not_allowed.yaml
     ```

 - This example only expects one valid (allowed) value and one bad (not_allowed) value.
-The `tests/project_allowed.yaml` manifest contains a project resource with a valid name while the `tests/project_not_allowed.yaml` file contains a project resouce with an invalid name.
+The `tests/project_allowed.yaml` manifest contains a project resource with a valid name while the `tests/project_not_allowed.yaml` file contains a project resource with an invalid name.

     project_allowed.yaml